-The readability score is based on the Flesch-Kincaid test of readability and is available for English only.
+The readability score is based on the Flesch-Kincaid test of readability and is available for English, German, French, Spanish, Italian and Dutch.
 SEMrush will suggest the average of your top ten rivals’ readability scores as the goal for your content’s readability.

 We use the Flesch reading-ease score formula, as follows: